-On a fresh install, only en_US and fr_Fr sounds are installed.
+On a fresh install, only en\US and fr\FR sounds are installed.
 Canadian French and German are available too.

-To install Canadian French sounds you have to execute the following command in the cli:
+To install Canadian French sounds you have to execute the following command:

 '''

-root@xivo:~# apt-get install asterisk-sounds-wav-fr-ca xivo-sounds-fr-ca
+apt-get install asterisk-sounds-wav-fr-ca xivo-sounds-fr-ca

 '''

-To install German sounds you have to execute the following command in the cli:
+To install German sounds you have to execute the following command:

 '''

-root@xivo:~# apt-get install asterisk-sounds-wav-de-de xivo-sounds-de-de
+apt-get install asterisk-sounds-wav-de-de xivo-sounds-de-de

 '''

-Now you may select the newly installed language for yours users.
+Now you may select the newly installed language for your users.

-Convert Your Wav File
+Convert Your Way File